teatwig/nano-9/README.md

 ### Why a library?

 Why not just offer an application like Pico-8?
-Because I don't mean to substitute Pico-8's reach; I want to extend it and introduce users to Bevy.
+Because I don't mean to substitute Pico-8's reach; I want to extend it on the one hand and introduce users to Bevy on the other.
 A case I imagine is this: someone creates a Pico-8 game, but they yearn to do something that is not possible with Pico-8 itself.
 Like what?
-There are so many
+There are so many things:
-things:

 - Maybe use a full screen shader that creates a CRT effect,
 - maybe embed an arcade game in their actual game that is in fact a